 It is inadvisable to take photographs of any military or police buildings, personnel or operations in Serbia or Kosovo.
 Homosexuality is tolerated, but open displays of affection between same-sex couples are frowned upon.
 Visitors should carry their passports at all times for identification purposes.

 Serbian business people and entrepreneurs are westernised in their approach to business dealings with foreigners.
 Keep in mind that operations can go slowly due to cumbersome bureaucracy.
 Most Serbian professionals speak English, so it is not always necessary to hire a translator or translate business cards.
 July and August are summer holidays and it is difficult to reach senior management during this period.
 Business hours are 8am to 4pm, Monday to Friday.

 The international direct dialling code for Serbia is +381.
-The international code for dialling out of Serbia is 00 followed by the relevant country code (0044 for the United Kingdom).
 There are local area codes in use e.g. (0)11 for Belgrade.
-Wifi can be found in hotels, some cafés, and public areas like libraries, and can be used to make free international calls.
+Wifi can be found in hotels, some cafes and public areas like libraries, and can be used to make free international calls.

 Visitors entering Serbia may bring the following goods without paying customs duty: personal baggage, clothing and jewellery; 200 cigarettes, 100 cigarillos, 50 cigars or 250g tobacco; 1 litre of alcohol and 1 litre of wine; medicine and perfume or eau de toilette for personal use.

 National Tourist Organisation of Serbia, Belgrade: +381 11 655 7100.

 Embassy of the Republic of Serbia, Washington DC, United States: +1 202 332 0333.

 Embassy of the Republic of Serbia, London, United Kingdom (also responsible for Ireland): +44 20 7235 9049.